phac-nml/irida/doc/developer/getting-started/index.md

 ##### Integration tests
 {:.no_toc}

-IRIDA has 5 integration test profiles which splits the integration test suite into functional groups.
+IRIDA has 5 integration test tasks which splits the integration test suite into functional groups.
 This allows GitHub Actions to run the tests in parallel, and local test executions to only run the required portion of the test suite.
-The 5 profiles are the following:
+The 5 tasks are the following:

-* `service_testing` - Runs the service layer and repository testing.
+* `serviceITest` - Runs the service layer and repository testing.
-* `ui_testing` - Integration tests for IRIDA's web interface.
+* `uiITest` - Integration tests for IRIDA's web interface.
-* `rest_testing` - Tests IRIDA's REST API.
+* `restITest` - Tests IRIDA's REST API.
-* `galaxy_testing` - Runs tests for IRIDA communicating with Galaxy.
+* `galaxyITest` - Runs tests for IRIDA communicating with Galaxy.
 This profile will automatically start a test galaxy instance to test with.
-* `galaxy_pipeline_testing` - Runs tests for running a pipeline with Galaxy.
+* `galaxyPipelineITest` - Runs tests for running a pipeline with Galaxy.
 This profile will automatically start a test galaxy instance to test with.

-See the `<profiles>` section of the `pom.xml` file to see how the profiles are defined.
+See the `integrationTestMap` definition in the `build.gradle.kts` file to see how the tasks are defined.

 As the integration tests simulate a running IRIDA installation, in order to run any integration test the requirements needed to run a production IRIDA server must be installed on your development machine.
-The test profiles can each by run directly with `./gradlew verify`, but additional setup may be required for the tests to work properly.
+The test tasks can each be run directly with `./gradlew TEST_TASK`, but additional setup may be required for the tests to work properly.
 To perform this setup and run all the tests, the `run-tests.sh` script can be used.
-To run a test profile with `run-tests.sh` please run the following:
+To run a test task with `run-tests.sh` please run the following:

 ```bash
 ./run-tests.sh <TEST PROFILE>
 ```

+Where <TEST PROFILE> is one of the following:
+* `service_testing` - Runs the `serviceITest` task
+* `ui_testing` - Runs the `uiITest` task
+* `rest_testing` - Runs the `restITest` task
+* `galaxy_testing` - Runs the `galaxyITest` task
+* `galaxy_pipeline_testing` - Runs the `galaxyPipelineITest` task

 This will clean and setup an empty database for IRIDA on the local machine named **irida_integration_test**.
 This will also, for the Galaxy test profile, start up a Galaxy IRIDA testing Docker image running on <http://localhost:48889> and destroy this Docker image afterwards (you can skip destroying the Docker image by passing `--no-kill-docker` to this script).
 If you wish to use a different database than the default **irida_integration_test**, you may pass the name of the database with the `-d` flag: